 Let’s not blame people, things, or places

-This mindset of “blaming others” gets passed down to the next generation who takes on the “entitlement mentality” instead of assuming personal responsibility.
-This bad attitude is really rooted in pride and metoo mentality.
+This mindset of “blaming others” gets passed down to the next generation who takes on the “entitlement mentality” and “victimhood,” instead of assuming personal responsibility.
+This unfortunate attitude is rooted in pride.

 We’re all accountable